lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 Relief Society leaders plan Sunday meetings, activities, ministering, service, and other interactions to help women participate in God’s work of salvation and exaltation.
 Members of the Relief Society and elders quorum work in unity to help accomplish this work.

-For more information about God’s work of salvation and exaltation, studychapter 1.
+For more information about God’s work of salvation and exaltation, study [chapter 1](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng "/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng").

 Relief Society leaders support members in living the gospel of Jesus Christ.
 They emphasize exercising faith, repenting, increasing in self-reliance, and making covenants with God by receiving ordinances.
 Such ordinances include the temple endowment.
-See1.2.1.
+See [1.2.1](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number4-p16#title_number4 "/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number4-p16#title_number4").

 When members learn and live the gospel at home, their conversion to Heavenly Father and Jesus Christ deepens.
-Relief Society leaders encourage sisters to study the scriptures and the words of living prophets, individually and with their families.Come, Follow Meand other resources can supplement their study.
+Relief Society leaders encourage sisters to study the scriptures and the words of living prophets, individually and with their families.
+[Come, Follow Me](/study/come-follow-me?lang=eng "/study/come-follow-me?lang=eng") and other resources can supplement their study.

 Home evenings are an important way to learn the gospel at home.
 They are usually held weekly on Sunday, on Monday evening, or at another time.
 They could include prayers, gospel study, testimonies, singing, and fun activities.